 Nutrition

 Water Grows invited me to this unique Field to Fork event a couple of weeks ago.
-Hector took some time off to come with me to see what I do for work.
-He also was my pack mule because I travel heavy.
-We trekked out to El Campo, Texas- midway between San Antonio and Houston- a quaint farming community, early in the morning.
+Hector and I trekked out to El Campo, Texas- midway between San Antonio and Houston- a quaint farming community, early in the morning.

 Learning About Raising Catfish

-Markham Catfish Farm is a branch of Homegrown Seafood.
-It’s also the cleanest fish farm I’ve been to.
-I think that’s a testament to the farmers’ and workers’ care for the products they’re producing.
 Catfish farming is a year-round operation.
-The catfish there are fed a soybean meal during daylight hours.
+The catfish at the farm we visited are fed a soybean meal during daylight hours.
 This is when the farmers can examine each pond to ensure the fish are behaving as expected.
 Photosynthesis aerates the ponds during the day.
 A mechanical aerator takes over at night.

-We were lucky enough to be able to see the actual harvesting of the catfish on the trip.
+We were lucky enough to see the actual harvesting of the catfish on the trip.

 A crane hoists the basket of fish into a waiting tank truck.
 After filling the tank trailer, the fish are transported to a processing facility.